When Will Online Casinos Be Legal in Virginia

 Online casinos remain illegal in Virginia as of now.
 Online sports betting is legal in Virginia, and has been operational since January 2021, with a dozen different sportsbooks offering markets.

 A push for online casino legalization has occurred prior to 2026, but past legislation hasn’t built up much steam.
-This year, there appears to be a noticeable change in momentum for the industry.
+This year, there was a noticeable change in momentum for the industry.
 The 2026 legislative session saw two different iGaming legalization bills introduced.
-They are:
+They were:

 - House Bill 161